Bylaws and Templates to help govern your chapter.

 Any officer may be removed by a two-thirds vote of the Board of Directors.

 Why do we pay Cogency Global?

 CMSA chapters are incorporated under CMSA National as a Domestic Corporation at the Department of Consumer and Regularty Affairs (DCRA) in Washington DC, under a group account, as a 501(c)(6).

 The D.C. government requires that if your organization is not located in D.C., it must have a registered agent located in D.C.
 Under incorporation policies, each organization must hire a registered agent who acts as a liaison between the organization and the government body.
 The registered agent that the National Office has hired to serve as the registerd agent for all the chapters is Cogency Global.

 What does 501(c)(6) status mean?

-All CMSA local chapters are covered and are exempt form federal income tax under the National chapter's group exemption number 3347
+All CMSA local chapters are covered and are exempt from federal income tax under the National chapter's group exemption number 3347.